-Jennie Fisher, Joint Head of Picture Department; Modern and Contemporary Art at Dreweatts auctioneers, reveals why she believes the design legacy of Enid Marx (1902-1998) is important to the story of Modern British art.
+Jennie Fisher, Head of Modern and Contemporary Art at Dreweatts auctioneers, reveals why she believes the design legacy of Enid Marx (1902-1998) is important to the story of Modern British art.

-My first visit to Pallant House Gallery since lockdown was a rare treat.
-The three key exhibitions Barnett Freedman: Designs for Modern Britain, Drawn to Nature: Gilbert White and the Artists and An Outbreak of Talent: Bawden, Marx, Ravilious and their Contemporaries not only all focussed on an area of art history in which I have personal interest but highlighted the eclecticism of art production in pre- and post-war Britain, a tradition arguably somewhat lost in the contemporary art world.
+During my visit in 2020 the three key exhibitions Barnett Freedman: Designs for Modern Britain, Drawn to Nature: Gilbert White and the Artists and An Outbreak of Talent: Bawden, Marx, Ravilious and their Contemporaries not only all focussed on an area of art history in which I have personal interest but highlighted the eclecticism of art production in pre- and post-war Britain, a tradition arguably somewhat lost in the contemporary art world.